strava/go.statsd/README.md

 	client, err := statsd.New("statsd-server:8125", "gopher_service")

 Suggested usage is to set your client as the package's `statsd.DefaultClient`.
-This allows the convenient usage of package's Count, Measure and Gauge functions throughout your application.
+This allows the convenient usage of the package's Count, Measure and Gauge functions throughout your application.

 	statsd.DefaultClient = client